Alphabet (NASDAQ:GOOGL) Given a $1,370.00 Price Target by Oppenheimer Analysts

-Oppenheimer set a $1,370.00 target price on Alphabet (NASDAQ:GOOGL) in a research note issued to investors on Friday morning, TipRanks reports.
-The brokerage currently has a buy rating on the information services provider’s stock.
+Alphabet (NASDAQ:GOOGL) has been assigned a $1,370.00 price objective by analysts at Oppenheimer in a report issued on Friday, TipRanks reports.
+The firm presently has a “buy” rating on the information services provider’s stock.
+Oppenheimer’s target price would indicate a potential upside of 10.44% from the company’s current price.

-Several other brokerages have also recently weighed in on GOOGL.
-JMP Securities reissued an outperform rating and set a $1,375.00 price objective (up from $1,300.00) on shares of Alphabet in a research note on Tuesday, April 30th.
-SunTrust Banks reduced their price objective on IBERIABANK to $86.00 and set a buy rating on the stock in a research note on Monday, July 22nd.
-Citigroup set a $180.00 price objective on Deckers Outdoor and gave the stock a hold rating in a research note on Friday.
-Needham & Company LLC set a $1,350.00 price objective on Alphabet and gave the stock a buy rating in a research note on Friday.
-Finally, Mizuho set a $43.00 price objective on Taubman Centers and gave the stock a hold rating in a research note on Friday.
-Eight research analysts have rated the stock with a hold rating and thirty-two have assigned a buy rating to the company.
-Alphabet presently has an average rating of Buy and an average price target of $1,368.76.
+Several other research analysts have also weighed in on the stock.
+Credit Suisse Group set a €59.00 ($68.60) price objective on shares of Renault and gave the stock a “neutral” rating in a report on Friday.
+Raymond James set a $240.00 price objective on shares of Stryker and gave the stock a “buy” rating in a report on Friday.
+KeyCorp increased their price objective on shares of Tempur Sealy International from $90.00 to $95.00 and gave the stock an “overweight” rating in a report on Friday.
+Nomura set a $29.00 price objective on shares of Fifth Third Bancorp and gave the stock a “hold” rating in a report on Friday.
+Finally, Zacks Investment Research upgraded shares of Flagstar Bancorp from a “hold” rating to a “buy” rating and set a $38.00 price objective on the stock in a report on Monday, July 8th.
+Eight analysts have rated the stock with a hold rating and thirty-two have issued a buy rating to the stock.
+Alphabet currently has an average rating of “Buy” and a consensus target price of $1,368.76.

-Several hedge funds and other institutional investors have recently made changes to their positions in GOOGL.
-Belvedere Advisors LLC bought a new position in Alphabet in the first quarter worth approximately $38,000.
-Thor Advisors LLC acquired a new position in shares of Alphabet during the first quarter worth $45,000.
-Lipe & Dalton acquired a new position in shares of Alphabet during the second quarter worth $49,000.
-JJJ Advisors Inc. increased its position in shares of Alphabet by 204.8% during the second quarter.
-JJJ Advisors Inc. now owns 64 shares of the information services provider’s stock worth $69,000 after purchasing an additional 43 shares in the last quarter.
-Finally, Lavaca Capital LLC acquired a new position in shares of Alphabet during the fourth quarter worth $97,000.
+A number of hedge funds and other institutional investors have recently bought and sold shares of the stock.
+Belvedere Advisors LLC purchased a new stake in shares of Alphabet during the first quarter valued at approximately $38,000.
+Thor Advisors LLC purchased a new stake in shares of Alphabet during the first quarter valued at approximately $45,000.
+Lipe & Dalton purchased a new stake in shares of Alphabet during the second quarter valued at approximately $49,000.
+JJJ Advisors Inc. raised its stake in shares of Alphabet by 204.8% during the second quarter.
+JJJ Advisors Inc. now owns 64 shares of the information services provider’s stock valued at $69,000 after purchasing an additional 43 shares during the period.
+Finally, Lavaca Capital LLC purchased a new stake in shares of Alphabet during the fourth quarter valued at approximately $97,000.
 Hedge funds and other institutional investors own 33.93% of the company’s stock.

 Alphabet Company Profile